remidoumenc-eaton/import_yocto_bm/README.md

 Use the `--cve_check_only` option to skip the scanning of the project and creation of a project, only looking for a CVE check output log file to identify and patching matched CVEs within an existing Black Duck project (which must have been created previously).

 Use the `--no_cve_check` option to skip the patched CVE identification and update of CVE status in the Black Duck project.

+Use the `--ignore_layer_list` option to ignore the unwanted layers from the Black Duck project. (see IGNORE UNWANTED LAYERS below).

 # PRECONFIGURATION